Rosanna Cabot

 Rosanna Cabot is a fictional character on the American daytime soap opera, As the World Turns.
-The character was created by Yvonne Perry, who portrayed her from 1992 to 1999.
-In 2002, Daytime Emmy-winner Cady McClain took over the role and was consequently nominated twice for "Outstanding Supporting Actress" in 2003 and 2004, winning the award in the later year, becoming the most recognized actress for the role of Rosanna.
+The character was originated by Yvonne Perry, who portrayed her from 1992 to 1999.
+In 2002, Daytime Emmy-winner Cady McClain took over the role and was consequently nominated twice for "Outstanding Supporting Actress" in 2003 and 2004, winning the award in the later year.
+She portrayed the role until 2005, before returning three times from 2007 to 2010.

 Casting and creation

 The role of Rosanna was originated by actress Yvonne Perry.
-Perry portrayed Rosanna from 1992 until her exit in 1999.
+In 1993, she won the Soap Opera Digest award for Outstanding Female Newcomer, which was the show's first win in that category.
+During Perry's tenure on the show, Rosanna had love stories with the characters Hutch Hutchinson (Judson Mills), Evan Walsh (Greg Watkins) and Scott Eldridge.
+But it was the love story between Mike Kasnoff (Shawn Christian) and Rosanna Cabot (then played by Perry) that made the character so popular.
+She last appeared in the role in 1999.

 In 2002, it was announced that actress Cady McClain, most known for her portrayal of Dixie Cooney on ABC's soap opera, All My Children, had been cast in the role of Rosanna.

 In a letter on her official site, McClain spoke about why she chose to take the role of Rosanna.
 She stated:

 Personally, after Sept 11th, I started to reevaluate my life, as many of us have.
 I realized I was tired, creatively and physically, and I needed...something.
 A break, a change, something different to wake up my insides.
 It is hard work being an actor; it takes a lot of constant revitalization to give as much energy as we do.
 Originally, I had no real "plan."
 I just wanted to leave contract status and "keep the door open," as we say, so that Dixie could come back here and there.
 I still feel that way.
 She is pregnant, in Europe, and with a delicate physical condition, so...anything could happen in any amount of time.
 The powers that be were kind enough to leave me with this exit, and I am so very grateful to them.
 I never have taken their kindnesses for granted, nor do I intend to.
 It is just too important to me for that.

 When I was approached a few weeks after I shot my last day at AMC with the idea of coming to ATWT for a little stint to try out an old character that they were working on, I felt very flattered and interested to join the cast and try something new.
 I don't think you know this, but I have been a huge fan of ATWT.
 I know almost the characters, and who they've been involved with.
 I even feel a little star struck around certain actors who shall remain nameless!